 - That you were correctly using the product as per instructions and as intended, or done incorrectly but could not have reasonably known the correct way to use it.

-Remember, if you donāt have one of these you may not be able to win your case.
-Luckily, a defective product attorney can help you build a strong case and gather essential evidence.
+Remember, if you donāt have one of these, you may not be able to win your case.
+A defective product attorney can help you build a strong case and gather essential evidence.

 How long do I have to file a defective product liability claim in Oregon?